Mohsen747/Delivery_Mobile_App/README.md

+# Valentina App

+Welcome to Valentina App!
+This Flutter application allows users to browse and purchase gifts and plants.

+How to Run the App
+To run the app, follow these steps:

+- Run the following command in your terminal to retrieve dependencies:
+1. flutter pub get
+- Once the dependencies are fetched, run the app using:
+2. flutter run

+### APIs Used
+The following APIs are utilized in this application:

+Gifts API: Fake Store API
+Plants API: Mocki

+### Screens
+The app consists of the following screens:

+- Gifts Screen: Displays a list of available gifts fetched from the Fake Store API.
+- Plants Screen: Displays a list of available plants fetched from the Mocki API.
+- Checkout Screen: Allows users to proceed with their purchases.
+- Purchases Screen: Allows users to pay their purchases.
+- Confirmation Screen: Shows Users receipt.

 # Application Development 2 - Assignment

 This template repository is the starter project for App.
 Dev.
 2 assignment.
 Written in Flutter/Dart.